QEFM: History

 The station first broadcast briefly from Cheltenham (1991–1993).
-"Quality Europe FM started when Roy Litchfield came to me (Ray Pearson) and suggested that we take up a short licence to cover the Cheltenham Festival of Music that year.
-We kitted out a Caravan and sold local advertising.
+Quality Europe FM started when Roy Litchfield approached Ray Pearson and suggested that he take up a short licence to cover the Cheltenham Festival of Music that year.
+"We kitted out a Caravan and sold local advertising.
 The idea then formed to go Satellite and as I had space in the top floor of a large house I had built, we constructed our own studios.
 We had many local presenters join us and many celebrities climbed the stair to our 2 studios.
 We played a full programme of music and covered many topics.
 We had many on air competitions which gained us a terrific following all over Europe.
-But sadly finance from advertisers meant that the tight budget we maintained was not viable."
+But sadly, finance from advertisers meant that the tight budget we maintained was not viable."

-It then moved to studios located next to the offices of HiTech Xtravision (a satellite decoder manufacturer at the time) in Albany Park, Camberley, Surrey, UK In 1993 which it later shared with its sister station Quality Country Music Radio (QCMR), Now known as Country Music Radio (CMR).
+It then moved to studios located in the building of Hi-Tec Xtravision (a now defunct satellite decoder manufacturer linked to Radio Caroline and Radio North Sea International presenter Chris Cary) in Albany Park, Camberley, Surrey, UK, which it later shared with its sister station Quality Country Music Radio (later known as Country Music Radio).
 The first broadcast from the new studios in Camberley was by Terry James.
 QEFM closed down in 1994 after a series of financial and management related problems.
-At its peak, QEFM boasted 23.8 million listeners a week over 26 countries.

-Despite that QEFM became the number 1 satellite station after the demise of Radio Luxembourg in 1992.
+At its peak QEFM boasted 23.8 million listeners a week in over 26 countries and had become the number one satellite station in Europe, following the demise of Radio Luxembourg in 1992.